-52 By aggregate impact, we refer to the ways that a single fishing action can alter multiple parts of an ecosystem, such that interactions among populations or between populations and habitats may make impacts of fishing different from what would be expected from the individual initial impacts; by cumulative impacts, we mean both the accumulated impacts of multiple fisheries in the same area and the accumulated impacts of a fishery operating over longer time periods.
+60 By aggregate impact, we refer to the ways that a single fishing action can alter multiple parts of an ecosystem, such that interactions among populations or between populations and habitats may make impacts of fishing different from what would be expected from the individual initial impacts; by cumulative impacts, we mean both the accumulated impacts of multiple fisheries in the same area and the accumulated impacts of a fishery operating over longer time periods.
 Both are addressed in the general ecosystem approach to fisheries (Garcia et al., 2003)

-gaining currency at the time of COP 10.
-The summary paper by Rockström et al., (2009) provided a basis for arguing that across all the pressures that humans put on ecosystems, the aggregate and cumulative impacts need to all remain with a "safe operating space".
-This space had boundaries on many environmental dimensions, including air and water quality (Gertsen et al., 2013; Sala et al., 2013), land degradation (de Vries et al., 2013) and biodiversity (Mace et al., 2014).
+et al., 2013; Sala et al., 2013), land degradation (de Vries et al., 2013) and biodiversity (Mace et al., 2014).
 Initially proposed as a global-scale concept, it was recognized from the outset that to be operational, downscaling to more jurisdictional scales would be necessary.
 Proposals for applying the concepts and approaches at regional (Dearing et al., 2014; Nykvist et al., 2013), national (Dao et al., 2013; Fang et al., 2015; Häyhä et al., 2016; Fauré et al., 2016) and local (Kahiluoto et al., 2015) levels have been explored.